 It was eye-opening how many people felt that their lawyer was not listening to them, was not returning their phone calls, or doing nothing to move their case forward.

-Here are some tips on how to pick your family lawyer:
+Here are some tips from family lawyer marketing experts on how to pick your family lawyer:

 1. Research.
 Do your own first-hand research to find the right lawyer for you.
 Your cousin’s divorce lawyer may have done a great job for your cousin, or your co-worker’s lawyer may have been a disaster.
 You may have heard opposite reviews from two different people who had the same lawyer.
 There are plenty of websites that will “rate your lawyer” and provide an account of someone’s experiences with a particular lawyer.
 Take this information with a grain of salt and meet with two, maybe three different lawyers prior to retaining one to get a feel for how they practice.
 You might find that your cousin’s lawyer is too aggressive for you, while your co-worker’s lawyer is exactly what you are looking for.